opensearch-project/project-website/_posts/2025-11-25-Introducing-Resource-Sharing.md

 As additional plugins adopt this framework, users will gain a consistent, secure, and predictable way to collaborate across the entire OpenSearch experience.
 Plugin developers will benefit from simpler security integrations and reduced reliance on custom access checks.

-As Dashboards, Visualizations, and Reporting plugins adopt the resource sharing model, users will gain a unified, collaboration-friendly sharing model throughout OpenSearch.
+As the Dashboards, Visualizations, and Reporting plugins adopt the resource sharing model, users will gain a unified, collaboration-friendly sharing model throughout OpenSearch.

 Stay tuned for Part 2 of this blog post, in which we will review the underlying metadata model, explore how access evaluations work at query time, and discuss the scalability considerations that shape the framework.